ni/nimi-python/docs/nidcpower/class.rst

     .. py:attribute:: autorange

+        Specifies whether the hardware automatically selects the best range to measure the signal.
+Note the highest range the algorithm uses is dependent on the corresponding limit range property.
+The algorithm the hardware uses can be controlled using the :py:attr:`nidcpower.Session.autorange_aperture_time_mode` property.

+        .. note:: Autoranging begins at module startup and remains active until the module is reconfigured or reset.
+This property is not supported by all devices.
+Refer to Supported Properties by Device topic.

         .. tip:: This property can use repeated capabilities.
 If set or get directly on the nidcpower.Session object, then the set/get will use all repeated capabilities in the session.
             You can specify a subset of repeated capabilities using the Python index notation on an